 Every child is different, with different histories and changing needs during their education journey.
 Learning well, being happy and expanding capabilities is easier for a child when the right support is in place.

-Detailed permissions in the new Act around information sharing between government departments and agencies, schools, preschools and children’s services, mean that schools will be able to build a fuller picture of a child’s needs.
-Principals will be able to obtain additional information from a child’s previous school or preschool, to put in place more complete support plans to improve a child’s health, safety, welfare and wellbeing outcomes.
+Detailed permissions in the new Act around information sharing between government departments and agencies, schools, preschools and children’s services, mean that schools are able to build a fuller picture of a child’s needs.
+Principals are now able to obtain additional information from a child’s previous school or preschool, to put in place more complete support plans to improve a child’s health, safety, welfare and wellbeing outcomes.

 Circuit breaker keeps kids safe